Shamsīyah: Practices

 Beyond the fact that the Shamsīyah worshipped the sun, little certain is known of their traditions and practices due to their own unwillingness to disclose them.
+There are no Shamsīyah-written texts that record the practices and beliefs of the community.
 Much of what little has been written of their practices is unconfirmed and appears to derive from second-hand sources rather than from direct observation.

 Simeon, a Polish traveller who visited Mardin in the early 17th century, claimed that the Shamsīyah gathered in their own temple every Saturday night to pray and hold incestuous orgies; an unlikely claim probably based on prejudices against Eastern religions.
 According to Febvre in 1675, the Shamsīyah after their conversion adopted the Syriac Orthodox practices of baptisms and burial ceremonies, but kept their own sun-worshipping practices as well, which they performed in secret assemblies.

 Niebuhr apparently observed several distinct practices in 1766, including that the Shamsīyah built "the most elegant doors in their house always facing the sunrise", that the prayed facing the sun, and that they pulled the hair from their dead and put a pair of coins in their mouths.
 Niebuhr also wrote that their weddings were officiated by Syriac Orthodox priests but that the newlyweds after the ceremony were given a ride down a road, passing by a "certain large stone to which they must show great respect".
 The pulling of hair was also reported by Campanile in 1818, who wrote that they shaved of the beard, hair and body hair of those who were near death since they believed that their sins were tied to their hairs.
-Campanile also reported on the dead being buried with gold and silver jewellery alongside household belongings.
+Similar to Niebuhr, Campanile reported that the Shamsīyah dead were buried with gold and silver jewellery alongside household belongings.
+The specifics of this differ between the reports; Campanile wrote that the valuables or coins were placed in the hands of the deceased (not the mouths).